-Meanwhile, that childhood friend Liz became more than just a friend and they were married in the 80’s; poofy shoulder pads and all.
-The two moved to Trumansburg, NY so that Gordie could build houses in a little development now known as Larmont Dr. and Tamarack Ln.
-They soon had two baby girls, Laura and Chelsea.
-While Gordie spent the next 30 years building houses around the area, he also always kept up an awesome backyard garden.
+While Gordie spent the next 30 years building houses around the FLX area, he always kept up a large backyard garden.
 He grew all kinds of veggies and flowers and created beautiful landscapes.
 But the draw to the countryside and a bigger piece of land was hard to resist.

 SILVER QUEEN FARM:

 Gordie bought an old farm house on Stillwell Road with more than 100 acres of land attached to it.
 His plan was to fix up the house and one day move his family into it.
 But the timing wasn’t quite right so he ended up selling the renovated house, but keeping most of the land.
 Over the years he would drive out and take care of the land and plant a few crops.

 Finally the Gallups were able to put up a house on the property and move into their new home in the country.
 His dreams were a reality and he started planting everything from Christmas trees, to sweet corn, to strawberries.
 The family began selling the crops from a small roadside stand and did this for many years.

 As the community started to become familiar with the delicious fruits and veggies on Stillwell Rd, the business began to grow.
 They would attend farmers’ markets in Trumansburg, Elmira and Watkins Glen to get the word out, and eventually started a CSA.
 In 2009 Gordie took a HUGE step and started construction on a large barn.
 Even before the barn was finished, it was put to good use…